PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 11.  }
 ```
 In the above example, `k4` variable is defined in line 4 and again in line 8.
 Even though (according to `C` standard)
-the earlier definition (at line 4) is not visible at line 8, you do not have to consider that.
+the earlier definition (at line 4) is not visible at line 8, you **do not** have to consider that.
 Simply put,
-It does not matter in which scope a variable is declared, if a variable is declared earlier, you should generate
+It does not matter in which scope a variable is declared, if a variable is declared earlier (in the code), you should generate
 warning for redefinition.